Table of Contents

 DMAIC process is an acronym for Define, Measure, Analyse, Improve, and Control.
 This process is used for existing processes that are lacking behind the specifications and need incremental improvement.

 DMADV process is an acronym for Define, Measure, Analyse, Design, and Verify.
 It is used to develop new processes or products that match the quality level of Six Sigma.
-In case when a business needs more than incremental improvement, the process of DMADV can be used.
+In case a business needs more than incremental improvement, the process of DMADV can be used.

 Q.4.
 What are the four main variations used in Six Sigma?